Types of Insurance Policies in New Zealand

 More than 1.3 million New Zealanders have private health insurance.

-Another 380 Kiwi’s sign up every week for health insurance policies.
+Another 380 Kiwi’s sign up every week for private health insurance policies.

 The public health system in New Zealand cannot cope with the demand, and this is where private health insurance gives peace of mind.